BeyondRM/Platform/platform-architecture/src/main/java/brm/platform/architecture/readme.txt

 "foundation" that a building is constructed upon; it provides supporting structural methodologies, used in defining any other module's implementations.

   One particular aspect, is my "logging support" core singleton class.
-It pushes all logging to Java's default logging system; however, it may also output a log-file.
+It pushes all logging to Java's default "logging system"; however, it may also output a log-file.